Animenosekai/googlesearch/README.md

 This class is lazy loading the results.

-When you initialize it with `Search()`, it takes a `query` as the required parameter and the `parser` and `retry_count` as optional parameters.
+When you initialize it with `Search()`, it takes a `query` as the required parameter and the following parameters as optional parameters:

+- `language`: The language to request the results in (All of the website won't be in the given language as it is biased by lots of factors, including your IP address location).
+This needs to be a two-letter ISO 639-1 language code (default: "en")
+- `number_of_results`: The max number of results to be passed to Google Search while requesting the results (This won't give you the **exact** number of results) (default: 10)
+- `retry_count`: A positive integer representing the number of retries done before raising an exception (useful as `googlesearch` seems to fail sometimes) (default: 3)
+- `parser`: The BeautifulSoup parser to use (default: "html.parser")

 It will only load and parse the website when `results` or `related_searches` is called.

-`parser` is the `BeautifulSoup` parser used to parse the website and `retry_count` is a positive integer representing the number of retries done before raising an exception (useful as `googlesearch` seems to fail sometimes).
+`parser` is the `BeautifulSoup` parser used to parse the website and .

 `results` is a list of `googlesearch.models.SearchResultElement`.